Menu

 Last-minute shoppers flood Reykjavík's main shopping street for Þórlaksmessa.

-In Reykjavík, hoards of people take to the streets on the evening of the 23rd to finish (... or start) their Christmas shopping and to greet their friends and family along the way.
+In Reykjavík, hordes of people take to the streets on the evening of the 23rd to finish (... or start) their Christmas shopping and to greet their friends and family along the way.
 Stores stay open late for the occasion, and there are often performers singing Christmas carols and vendors selling goodies along Laugavegur.

 Oh, and the whole country stinks of rotten skate...